kion/mbgen/README.md

 * Easy to use content directives (e.g. hashtags, links to other posts/pages, etc.)
 * Support for custom styling and includes
 * Customizable configuration (pagination, thumbnails, etc.)
+* Built-in support for deploying the generated site to a remote server using `rsync`

 ## Demo